Charles (Manson) in Charge

-"Charles (Manson) in Charge" is the tenth episode of the seventh season of the anthology television series American Horror Story.
+"Charles (Manson) in Charge" is the tenth episode of American Horror Story: Cult, the seventh season of the anthology television series American Horror Story.
 It aired on November 7, 2017, on the cable network FX.
 The episode was written by Ryan Murphy & Brad Falchuk, and directed by Bradley Buecker.

 Plot

-Kai resolves to orchestrate a “night of a thousand Tates”, referring to the infamous Tate murders.
+Kai resolves to orchestrate a "night of a thousand Tates", referring to the infamous Tate murders.
 Gary and a few of Kai's followers break into a local Planned Parenthood office.
 Once inside, Gary is surrounded by Kai and his followers wearing their clown attire and he is stabbed to death.
 During an interview, Kai suggests that the incumbent senator is responsible for Gary's murder.

 Kai begins to suspect that there is a mole in the cult.
 He begins having hallucinations where he receives advice from Dr. Vincent and Charles Manson.
 Ally tells Kai that she has found a listening device.
 The doorbell rings and Kai instructs Ally to stay where she is.
 Kai answers the door and finds Bebe standing there.
 They both go to the basement where Bebe tells Kai that he isn't keeping his end of the deal they made a year ago.
 Bebe pulls a gun on Kai and Ally shoots her in the back of the head.

 That evening, Winter shaves Kai's head in the bathroom.
 Kai tells Winter that he feels as though she's slipping away and she tells Kai that every follower of his will leave him one day except for her.
 Kai tells Winter that he is planning on having her by his side when he is in the White House and they briefly hug each other.
 Kai then suggests that Winter run away to Montana and pulls out the train ticket she gave to Beverly earlier.

 In the basement, Kai, convinced that Winter is the mole, demands her to confess.
 When she denies that she is the mole and refuses to confess, Kai tearfully strangles her to death.
-Speedwagon runs to his car afterwards and destroys a wire.
+Speedwagon runs to his car afterward and destroys a wire.
 Ally enters his car and greets him.